dspsandbox/AD9958-real-time-RF-source/README.md

 * **Computer** with a Python 2.7 distribution installed (my personal preference is to directly install the appropiate [Anaconda](https://www.anaconda.com/download/) distribution).
 Please note that the current project was developed under Python 2.7, the compatibility with Python 3 has not been tested yet.
 In order to programm the chipKIT Max32, the Arduino IDE and an additional board manager have to be installed.
 The whole procedure is well explained [here](https://chipkit.net/wiki/index.php?title=ChipKIT_core).

 * **RF Transformer (optional)**.
 By default, the two DAC outputs of the AD9958 eval board are decoupled by using [ADTT1-1](https://www.minicircuits.com/WebStore/dashboard.html?model=ADTT1-1) RF transformers, which operate from 0.3-300 MHz.
-For my application lower RF frequencies were required and I replaced the transformers by two [ADT1-6T+](https://www.minicircuits.com/WebStore/dashboard.html?model=ADT1-6T%2B) with a dynamic range of 0.03-125 MHz.
+For my application lower RF frequencies were required and I replaced the transformers by two [ADT1-6T+](https://www.minicircuits.com/WebStore/dashboard.html?model=ADT1-6T%2B) (dynamic range of 0.03-125 MHz).

 #### Setting up the AD9958 eval board
 Please follow the isntructions in the above mentioned [documentation] for: